jareware/chilipie-kiosk/first-boot.md

 ## Getting a terminal

-You can get a virtual terminal by pressing e.g. `Ctrl + Alt + F5`, and logging in with `pi:raspberry`.
+You can get to a virtual terminal by pressing e.g. `Ctrl + Alt + F5`, and logging in with `pi:raspberry`.
 Use `Ctrl + Alt + F8` to switch back to the window manager.

 ## Enabling SSH

 The default credentials of `pi:raspberry` aren't terribly secure, so remote access is disabled by default.
 To enable SSH until next reboot:

-    $ systemctl start ssh.service
+    $ sudo systemctl start ssh.service

 Or, to enable it permanently:

-    $ systemctl enable ssh.service
+    $ sudo systemctl enable ssh.service

 Use `ifconfig` to figure out your IP address, and `ssh` in.